101-Ways/serverless-workshop/2_React/README.md

 npm run sls -- plugin install -n serverless-s3-sync
 ```

-This will update your `package.json` with a new dependency and your `serverless.yml` config will also be updated with a new plugin entry.
+This will update your `serverless.yml` with a new dependency.
 Check it out!

 ## Configure Serverless to upload to S3